gleissen/hw1/README.md

 Run
 ---

-After building, run the verifier with
+You can build and run the verifier with

     $ stack run -- tests/pos/skip.js